-- Close off the exhaust system to keep water from entering. - Remove the coarse dirt particles with a gentle water jet. - Spray heavily soiled parts with a normal commercial motorcycle cleaner and then brush off with a soft brush.
+- Close off the exhaust system to keep water from entering. - Remove the coarse dirt particles with a gentle water jet. - Spray the heavily soiled parts with a normal commercial motorcycle cleaner and clean using a brush.

 Motorcycle cleaner ( p.
-171)
+159)